ASNA Visual RPG Classic FAQ

 Your existing 4.x should compile with AVR 5.x just fine.
 Simply open the 4.x project in 5.x and recompile.
 Do note that upon opening the 4.x project, as in past versions, the 4.x project is converted to a 5.x project—and there is no going back on this process.
 Be sure to make a backup of your 4.x project to project yourself against unseen issues.
 Remember also that you may encounter issues that third-party controls may impose.
 If a third-party control doesn't work in 5.0 you'll need to find an alternative.

 Ultimately, how you manage the persistence of your AVR Classic applications is up to you.
 We think it is very important for you to carefully consider your options and make solid, informed decisions.
-Several customers have told us that their AVR Classic 4.1 apps are working fine on Windows 7 and there isn’t a justification to attempt to do anything else to these apps.
-For mission critical (and maybe we should also say revenue critical!) applications, we think that sticking with AVR 4.1 and Windows XP/Windows 7 is a short-term way to avoid addressing a very real problem.
+Several customers have told us that their AVR Classic 4.1 apps are working fine on Windows 8 or 10 and taht there isn’t a justification to attempt to do anything else to these apps.
+For mission critical (and maybe we should also say revenue critical!) applications, we think that sticking with AVR 4.x on any platform is a short-term way to avoid addressing a very real problem--that will ultimately cause you lots of problems.

 It’s not the persistence of AVR Classic 5.x, specifically, that we’re worried about.
 It’s the inevitable timing out of the COM model that worries us.
 We’ve already noted the effective collapse of the ActiveX vendor marketplace.
 We know that Microsoft has built into Windows 7/8/10 a workable persistence model for COM applications.
 However, we don’t know how many more releases of Windows will continue that COM persistence model.
 There may come a time when Windows simply isn’t able to support the COM model—and we think strategically we should all be planning on that day.
 We once had a customer say to us, “I’ll worry about the demise of the COM model when MS Office stops relying on COM.”
 That’s a good observation—we might well be able to read into the future by watching Office closely.
 After all, who has more legacy COM than Microsoft?
 With the advent of Office 365, we think the tea leaves are there to read!